RaymondChoi54/webcamMouse/deliverables/iteration-02.plan.md

  * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

 Create a demo video that shows mouse control using facial features.
 This will be run using the actual project and no trickery/mock-ups will be used.
 The purpose of this video is to demo the state of the current project as well as allow user feedback towards the usability of the software as well as any improvements that could be made.
 This will be used in the event that any live-demos fail due to the environmental reasons that are outside of our control including but certainly not limited to lighting, power issues, webcam issues, computer issues, and possibly more.
 The plan is to host this video on the Github.
 If not, it will be hosted on an external DigitalOcean server located in their Toronto datacenter and cached by CloudFlare’s CDN to be publicly accessible.
-It potentially will be embedded in the product page (for our project) also being hosted on an external DigitalOcean server (that may or may not be the same as the server hosting the video) located in their Toronto datacenter and cached by CloudFlare’s CDN to be publicly accessible.*
+It potentially will be embedded in the product page (for our project) also being hosted on an external DigitalOcean server (that may or may not be the same as the server hosting the video) located in their Toronto datacenter and cached by CloudFlare’s CDN to be publicly accessible (subject to availability and uptime of the server.
+May change in the future due to server upgrades/migrations.)

 Create a chrome extension that creates a UI when browsing any webpage.
 This will take the form of buttons that overlay on top of the webpage allowing for multiple functionalities including zooming, creating new tabs, etc. It will also include a landing page that is optimized for use with webcam control software.
 The website that was previously mentioned in the past iteration will be included in this extension locally and will not be hosted on a web server.
 It will be hosted locally while possibly making use of outside sources to obtain information such as weather, etc. This will be included in a live demo as well as the video.
 It plays a **significant** role as it is **the main purpose of our project (and not on the webcam mouse control software)**

-* subject to availability and uptime of the server.
-May change in the future due to server upgrades/migrations.